What is ethanol?

 1.98 billion gallons, which uses 684.9 million bushels of corn

 How much ethanol will one bushel of corn produce?

 Ethanol can also be used in several forms to meet the needs of our transportation.
 A 10% blend of ethanol with gasoline is the most widely available blend.
 More than 90% of our national gasoline contains 10% ethanol.
-In Illinois over 95% of our gasoline contains 10% ethanol.
-E85, a blend of 85 percent ethanol and 15 percent gasoline, makes an excellent environmentally friendly fuel.
+In Illinois, over 95% of our gasoline contains 10% ethanol.
+E85, a blend of 85% ethanol and 15% gasoline, makes an excellent environmentally-friendly fuel.
 Ethanol’s desirable characteristics (higher octane, cleaner burning, less carcinogenic) assure its viability even as new engine technology is developed.

 Does ethanol cost more than petroleum?

-Ethanol is cost competitive with gasoline while adding octane, reducing omissions and lowering U.S. dependence on foreign oil.
+Ethanol is cost-competitive with gasoline while adding octane, reducing emissions and lowering U.S. dependence on foreign oil.
 Approximately 9.4 million barrels per today were imported in 2015 to meet fuel needs.